PedroH1608/The-Mandalorian/README.md

-# The Mandalorian
+# The Mandalorian - Season 3 Trailer Website

 The Mandalorian is a simple website designed to show the series` third season trailer using HTML, CSS and JavaScript.

-## What I learned
+## Project Overview

+This project features:
+- A responsive layout with custom styles.
+- An embedded trailer video that can be opened in a modal window.
+- Clean and organized code structure with separate folders for CSS, JavaScript, images, and video.

+## Learning Experience

 With this project I was able to learn the basics of coding a website and adding it to GitHub.
-I'm really excited to post new projects and gain more knowledge of coding!

-## This is my first project of all!
+It was my first lading page project.

+## Feedback

 Opinions and tips of all kinds are welcome!